geky/ramrsbd/README.md

 $ make test -j
 ```

-## Word of warning
+## Words of warning

+Before we get into how the algorithm works, a couple words of warning:

-Word of warning!
-I'm not a mathematician, some of the definitions here
+1. I'm not a mathematician!
+Some of the definitions here are a bit
-are a bit handwavey, and I'm skipping over the history of BCH and related
+   handwavey, and I'm skipping over the history of [BCH][BCH],
-codes.
-I'd encourage you to explore [Wikipedia][wikipedia] and referenced
+   [PGZ][PGZ], [Euclidean methods][Euclidean], etc. I'd encourage you to
-articles to learn more, though it can get quite dense.
+   also explore [Wikipedia][wikipedia] and other relevant articles to
+   learn more.

-My goal is to explain, to the best of my (simple) knowledge, how to
+   My goal is to explain, to the best of my (limited) knowledge, how to
    implement Reed-Solomon codes, and how/why they work.

+2. The following math relies heavily on [finite-fields][finite-fields]
+   (sometimes called [Galois-fields][finite-fields]) and the related
+   theory.

+   If you're not familiar with finite-fields, they are an abstraction we
+   can make over finite numbers (bytes for [GF(256)][gf256], bits for
+   [GF(2)][gf2]) that let us do most of math without worrying about pesky
+   things like integer overflow.

+   But there's not enough space here to fully explain how they work, so
+   I'd suggest reading some of the above articles first.

+3. This is some pretty intense math!
+Reed-Solomon has evolved over
+   several decades and many PhDs.
+Just look how many names are involved
+   in this thing.
+So don't get discouraged if it feels impenetrable.

+   Feel free to take a break to remind yourself that math is not real and
+   can not hurt you.

+   I'd also encourage you to use GitHub's table-of-contents to jump
+   around and keep track of where you are.

 ## How it works